gogleva/SecretSanta/README.md

 ## Got it:

-runner fucntions will return instances of output classes objects
+runner functions will return instances of output classes objects
 but: should run differently based on class of the input object? or can we have the same attributes? will it cause confusion?